 Filter Type Ultraviolet spectral range Visible spectral range Infrared spectral range

 280-315 nm 315-380 nm 400-700 nm 780-1400 nm

-Solar 0.0032 0.0032 0.0032 3
+Solar 1 0.0032 0.0032 0.0032 3

-Welder's SN 12 0.0003 0.0012 0.0032 0.5
+Welder's SN 2 12 0.0003 0.0012 0.0032 0.5

-Welder's SN 13 0.0003 0.00044 0.0012 0.4
+Welder's SN 2 13 0.0003 0.00044 0.0012 0.4

-Welder's SN 14 0.00016 0.00016 0.00044 0.3
+Welder's SN 2 14 0.00016 0.00016 0.00044 0.3

-&lt;sup>1Adapted from the ISO 12312-2 standard.
-SN = Shade No. and is for arc-welding, not gas-welding, filters.
+1 Adapted from the ISO 12312-2:2015 standard.
+2 SN = Shade No. and is for arc-welding, not gas-welding, filters.

-It should be noted that welding filters are designed to protect against high irradiance levels of UV and IR radiation that are present in welding arcs and flames, along with the intense visible light emission.
+It should be noted that welding filters are designed to protect against high irradiance levels of UV and IR radiation that are present in welding arcs and flames, along with the intense visible-light emission.
 These radiation hazards are not present to the same degree when looking at the Sun.
 As a result, the transmittance requirements specified for welding filters in the standards for occupational eye protection are more stringent than the ISO 12312-2 standard.

 Eye protectors for direct observation of the Sun should be worn so that no direct radiation from the Sun can reach the eye other than that passing through the filter.
 During eclipses of the Sun, eye protectors must be worn to look at the Sun whenever a part of the solar disk is not covered by the Moon, i.e., during partial or annular eclipse.
-The only time it is safe to view the Sun without eye protection is when the Moon completely covers the photosphere in total eclipse.
+The only time it is safe to view a solar eclipse without eye protection is when the Moon completely covers the photosphere in a total eclipse, i.e., between the beginning and ending diamond ring effects.

-Indirect Viewing by Solar Pinhole Projection
+Indirect Viewing by Solar Projection

-An alternative to direct viewing of the Sun with filters is indirect viewing, often called pinhole projection.
+An alternative to direct viewing of the Sun with filters is indirect viewing, often called projection.
 Indirect methods usually involve a pinhole or small opening to form an image of the Sun on a screen or nearby surface, such as the ground or a wall.

-- A pinhole in a card can be used to project an image on a screen or surface placed about a meter/yard behind the opening.
+- A pinhole in a card can be used to project an image on a screen or surface placed about a meter/yard beyond the opening.
+Do not look at the Sun through the pinhole; the Sun should be at your back when doing pinhole projection.
 Multiple openings in perfboard, a loosely woven straw hat, a pasta colander, or even interlaced fingers can be used to cast a pattern of solar images on the ground or on a screen.
-A similar effect is seen on the ground beneath a broad-leafed tree: the many "pinholes" formed by overlapping leaves create hundreds of crescent-shaped or ringshaped images during the partial or annular phases, respectively, of a solar eclipse. - Binoculars or a small telescope mounted on a tripod can also be used to project a magnified image of the Sun onto a white card.
+A similar effect is seen on the ground beneath a leafy tree: the many "pinholes" formed by overlapping leaves create hundreds of crescent-shaped or ringshaped images during the partial or annular phases, respectively, of a solar eclipse. - Binoculars or a small telescope mounted on a tripod can also be used to project a magnified image of the Sun onto a white card.
 But great care must be taken to ensure that no one looks through the unfiltered device, and any finder scope or other auxiliary optics should be removed or covered. - A small mirror can be used to project an image of the Sun onto an adjacent shaded wall or more effectively projected through an open window into a darkened room.